Google given extra time to answer EU antitrust charges on Android

 Google, which can face fines up to $7.4 billion or 10 percent of its global turnover for each antitrust case, did not immediately respond to a request for comments.

-Google is also fighting an EU accusation that it favours its shopping service in Internet search results over rivals.
+Google is also fighting an EU accusation that it favors its shopping service in Internet search results over rivals.

+Reporting by Foo Yun Chee, editing by Robert-Jan Bartunek and Alexandra Hudson